In October 2008 my book with the complete transcription and

 definitely not as aaccurate as the

-about the book on the homepage or
+about the book in the publications or

 Dierk Hagedorn, September 2008